rpotula12/2ndYearProject/README.md

-# 2ndYearProject
+# Final Individual Project- 2nd Year Case Study- Mobility by Rachel Potula
-This repository serves as a guide for the individual case study that I will be presenting a team of 2nd year students for their Data sc
+This repository serves as a guide for the individual case study that I will be presenting a team of 2nd year students for their Data science class.
 It will contain a 1 page hook, rubric, and additional material that will be needed to complete the case.

 Start here: https://drive.google.com/file/d/1iC_6P8a90LdAKWT_tkIVA8CmLELVY12V/view?usp=sharing this is the hook document which contains the prompt and the deliverable for the case study